jorgenriseth/gonzo/README.md

   unzip -o /tmp/mri-dataset.zip -d .
   ```

-  **NB:** Until dataset is public, this require a Zenodo access token, see [download the data](#download-the-data).

-- Download the gonzo:pixi container for use with singularity
+- Download the jorgenriseth/gonzo:latest container for use with singularity

   ```bash
   mkdir mri_processed_data
   apptainer build gonzo-pixi.sif docker://jorgenriseth/gonzo:pixi
   ```

-- Acquire a FreeSurfer license from (<https://surfer.nmr.mgh.harvard.edu/fswiki/License>), and move the license-file into `./docker/license.txt if you're using singularity.).`
+- Acquire a FreeSurfer license from (<https://surfer.nmr.mgh.harvard.edu/fswiki/License>), and move the license-file into `./docker/license.txt` if you're using singularity (yeah, I know the location might be confusing).

 - Execute the pipeline

   ```bash